Florida College COVID-19 Playbook

 - Florida College’s nurse will make rounds and visit students who are exhibiting signs of illness.

 - In accordance with health guidelines, face coverings are recommended in any public setting and will be required in some settings.
 Any exceptions to a mandatory face covering rule must be approved by the Dean of Students Office.

 - Caring for our students’ emotional health and well-being is vitally important.
 Florida College understands that this pandemic may place a tremendous strain on our students.
 Our faculty, working with the assistance of our Advising Office and the Dean of Students Office, is committed to providing caring, conscientious support consistent with our Christian mission.

-- Florida College will work closely with the local health department to provide:
+- Florida College will work with our COVID task force and with the health department to provide:

 - Classrooms: All classrooms will have an in-depth cleaning each morning before classes.
 Sanitation wipes will be provided as students enter the classroom and by the professor’s workspace to allow each person an opportunity to sanitize his or her work area.